vcorneroff/new-project/README.md

 6. Check what was committed (or changed) using: `git diff`
 7. If everything looks correct, push your changes to the remote repository and create a merge request:
    `git push --set-upstream origin YOUR_BRANCH_NAME`
-8. After the push is done, Git will provide a link for the merge request.
-Open it and follow the instructions on the web page.
+8. After the push is done, Git will provide a repo link.
+Open it and check changes.